 2.1 The Uintah County Library Meeting Rooms are available for use by community civic, educational, governmental, and cultural groups insomuch as such meetings:

-g.
-Meet library standards concerning the free expression of ideas and discussion.
+- Meet library standards concerning the free expression of ideas or discussion.

 3.2 Individuals and groups needing to schedule a meeting room on a regular weekly basis may do so for up to twelve consecutive weeks.
 They can renew their request for an additional twelve weeks following their eighth meeting, provided no other meetings have been scheduled that would preclude the renewal.